 How Long Does MDMA Comedown Last?

 Ecstasy, also known as MDMA, is a common drug in the class of intoxicants called “club drugs.”
 These substances are known for their use in nightclubs, dance clubs, raves, and general parties.
 They’re sought out by individuals who attend these events in order to enhance the party experience.

-Ecstasy has all the aspects of a good party drug; it enhances one’s perception of colors and sound, increases sociability and one’s sense of empathy, and boosts energy.
-The feeling of bliss associated with this intoxicants is how ecstasy got its name.
+Ecstasy enhances one’s perception of colors and sound, increases sociability and one’s sense of empathy, and boosts energy.
+The feeling of bliss associated with ecstasy is how it got its name; however, this drug has potentially serious side effects.

 How Does Ecstasy (MDMA) Work?